 1a.
 Please explain your choice and share your view of the Internet’s influence on the future of human intelligence in 2020 – what is likely to stay the same and what will be different in the way human intellect evolves?

 Though I like and respect Nick Carr a great deal, my answer to the title question in his famous essay in The Atlantic — “Is Google Making Us Stupid?” — is no. Nothing that informs us makes us stupid.

 Nick says, “Once I was a scuba diver in the sea of words.
 Now I zip along the surface like a guy on a Jet Ski.”
 Besides finding that a little hard to believe (I know Nick to be a deep diver, still), there is nothing about Google, or the Net, to keep anyone from diving — and to depths that were not reachable before the Net came along.
-Also, compare using the Net to TV viewing.
+Also, compare viewing the Net to using the Net.
 There is clearly a massive move to the former from the latter.
 And this move, at the very least, requires being less of a potato.

 But that’s all a separate matter from Google itself.
 There is no guarantee that Google will be around, or in the same form, in the year 2020.

 First, there are natural limits to any form of bigness, and Google is no exception to those.
 Trees do not grow to the sky.